Learning the Language of your Teen’s Heart

 In my friend’s case, her daughter perceived that she was being overlooked because she was a quiet youngest child.
 To some degree, there was probably truth in that– there were way squeakier wheels in that household demanding her mom’s attention.
 Because it felt like neglect, my friend was able to ask forgiveness for the ways she hurt her daughter and it brought healing to their relationship.

 Say you are sorry, when it’s warranted.
-You are not perfect.
-Adolescents know how to push our buttons.
+You are not perfect and adolescents know that.
 They are going to confront us on things that are often true.
 If you have an anger or control issue– don’t hide behind “I’m the parent – just do what I say.”
 Start owning up to your dysfunction.
 Get help for your issues.

 Saying you are sorry goes a LONG way with teens.
 You can still hold them accountable for their behavior even when you blew it in your response.
 But refusing to acknowledge your part lowers your credibility with a teen.